Hike #20: The Apartment Hike–First Installment

 But the walk through the shrubbery may have all been worth it, because we arrived at the Dude’s place 5 MIN EARLY!

-We got to work right away on the guac, chips, margaritas, and Pacificos that Eden had so nicely arranged, and began the process of completing rule #1 (cornhole/bocci/horseshoes).
+We got to work right away on the guac, chips, margaritas, and Pacificos that Eden had so nicely arranged, and played a little cornhole/bocci/horseshoes.
 We also acquired 6 additional hikers at this stop.
 While setting up the cornhole court we heard a shriek from Ryan at the side of the house who had just seen the first…red doubledecker tourbus chugging by.
 Dilemma.
 We hadn’t anticipated seeing one while INSIDE anyone’s apartment.
 Appropriate response?
 Finish the cornhole/bocci ball game ASAP and make it to the closest bar.
 Which is exactly what we did.

 So with cornhole champions crowned and about 15 people in tow we headed towards the Marina and to…